-Delightful, amazing, captivating, engaging and VERY LOUD, all describe one of the most endearing species in the new Faces of the Rainforest exhibit — the giant otters.
-These inquisitive social and noisy animals, Romo (age 6) and Fernando (age 4) are cousins to the North American river and sea otters.
+Delightful, amazing, captivating, engaging and VERY LOUD, all describe one of the most endearing species in the Faces of the Rainforest exhibit — the giant otters.
+These inquisitive social and noisy animals, Romo (age 6) and Fernando (age 4) are cousins to North American river and sea otters.

 When walking through the Faces of the Rainforest, guests will hear interesting vocalizations from Romo and Fernando.
 This species of otter may have up to nine distinct sounds and possibly more.
-The giant otter can grow to more than 6 feet long and weigh up to 70 pounds, nearly twice as large as the little river otters zoo guests visit in the World of Adaptations.
+The giant otter can grow to more than 6 feet long and weigh up to 70 pounds, nearly twice as large as the little river otters that zoo guests can visit in the World of Adaptations.

 Romo and Fernando are amazing creatures to watch.
 Like children, they play hard, but need time to recharge before embarking on games on the water slide and in the pool.
 The two otters have very different personalities.
 Romo, who is distinct with a large area of white fur under his chin, is very curious.
 He may even swim up close to the window in his habitat to greet visitors.
-Fernando is a bit shyer and takes a little longer to warm up.
+Fernando is a bit more shy and takes a little longer to warm up.

-To stay healthy these active critters’ diet consists of a variety of fish including capelin, lake smelt, tilapia and trout fed to them four times a day.
+To stay healthy, these active critters’ diet consists of a variety of fish including capelin, lake smelt, tilapia and trout fed to them four times a day.

 Giant otters swim by propelling themselves with their powerful tails and flexing their long bodies.
 They have webbed feet, water-repellent fur to keep them dry and warm, and nostrils and ears that close in the water.

 Howler monkeys are indigenous to tropical South and Central America, and are the loudest of all monkeys.
 They call to let others know where their territory is, alerting them to stay away.
 The calls sound like a loud whooping bark or roar.

 Deep in the Sunken Forest of Faces of the Rainforest, visitors will see two Linne’s two-toed sloths.
 These much-loved animals spend almost all of their lives upside down, even while eating, sleeping, mating and giving birth.
 Imagine eating upside down!
-At the zoo sloths enjoy eating primate chow, tofu, strawberries, grapes, blueberries, apples and pears.
+At the zoo, sloths enjoy eating primate chow, tofu, strawberries, grapes, blueberries, apples and pears.

 Sloths live in the rainforests of South and Central America.
 They move slowly and deliberately, only descending to the ground to change trees or defecate, which happens only once a week since their metabolism is so slow.
 Food may stay in the sloth’s digestive tract for approximately one month.
 Sloths are good swimmers because of their streamlined body and fur, perfect for the wet, tropical weather of the rainforest they inhabit.
 The sloth is covered in long brownish-grey hair that curves from stomach to back, opposite of most mammals.
 Each strand of the fur has grooves, which collect algae, giving the sloth a greenish tint and camouflaging it from predators.
 Curling into a ball is a sloth’s most common resting position in the branches of a tree, resembling either a termite nest or a knot in the wood.
-Additionally, the greenish color of their fur affords great protection from predators.